Taco Bell bringing back Taco Lover’s Pass for National Taco Day

 - Doritos® Locos Tacos Supreme

-Once the app is purchased through the Taco Bell app, a “hidden category will unlock on the app menu,” according to a company release.
+Once the pass is purchased through the Taco Bell app, a “hidden category will unlock on the app menu,” according to a company release.

 “We’re always looking at offers and innovations that are unique to our brand but most importantly, unrivaled value for our Taco Bell fandom,” said Sean Tresvant, Taco Bell’s global chief brand officer.

-This is the first time it will be available since that January debut.
-Once the 30 days in the current promotion are up, the hidden category will be removed from the app.
+This is the first time it will be available since its January debut.
+Once the promotional 30 days are up, the hidden category will be removed from the app.

 According to Taco Bell, Rewards members can only have one pass active at a time.

 L.A.
 Taco credits Taco Bell with bringing back the promotion of National Taco Month in 1989.
-For reasons unknown in 2009, national chain Del Taco announced it would celebrate National Taco Day on October 4, and the date has stuck.
+For reasons unknown, in 2009, national chain Del Taco announced it would celebrate National Taco Day on Oct.
+4, and the date stuck.

-For more details about Taco Bell’s Taco Lover’s Pass, visit their FAQ page.